enobil/enobil.github.io/_posts/2022-05-03-platform-implementation-checklist.markdown

 1. Error handling
     1. Are there sufficient input validations?
     1. (lambda) If there is an internal server error, is lambda exit status properly unsuccessful, or is it exiting with successful code by mistake?
+    1. Retries
+        1. Custom exceptions should have information whether they're retriable or not.
+        1. (SQS) When handling an SQS message batch, successfully processed messages must be deleted.
+Messages with a retriable error shouldn't be deleted.
+Messages with a non-retriable error should be deleted and moved to a dead-letter queue.
 1. Logging
     1. Is there a proper logging framework in use?
     1. Are the logs using the proper log levels?